-Let’s say that you analyze a cryptocurrency and the targeted area is a poor developing country, you might not get the same recognition as it would in a well-established country, even though it be helpful for this particular country.
+Let’s say that you analyze a cryptocurrency and the targeted area is a poor developing country, you might not get the same recognition as it would in a well-established country, even though it is helpful for this particular country.

 The problem-solving part is very interesting because here you will get very good information on what the team behind the project is trying to achieve.

-The level of the success of the project is directly correlated to how good they are at solving a current problem that has not yet been solved.
+The level of success of the project is directly correlated to how good they are at solving a current problem that has not yet been solved.

-Thanks to blockchain technology there is a lot of room for improvement and you could easily agree that new groundbreaking systems or ideas will have a great impact on the future use cases, and therefore also the price of the coin.
+Thanks to blockchain technology there is a lot of room for improvement and you could easily agree that new groundbreaking systems or ideas will have a great impact on future use cases, and therefore also the price of the coin.

 When you analyze a new cryptocurrency project it is of most importance that you figure out the level of adoption the project has.